 When you are configuring an email account, Thunderbird will often be able to do most of the configuration automatically.
 (See Automatic Account Configuration for more information.)
 However, you will need to manually configure your account if your email provider is not listed in Thunderbird's automatic configuration database, or if you have a non-standard email configuration.
 This page will show you the basic settings you need to send and receive emails.

-If an account that you created automatically was assigned to a IMAP rather than POP server, see the FAQ Changing IMAP to POP.
+If an account that you created automatically was assigned to an IMAP rather than POP server, see the FAQ Changing IMAP to POP article.

 - incoming mail server and port (for example, "pop.example.com" and port 110 or "imap.example.com" and port 143)

-- outgoing mail server and port (for example, "smtp.example.com")
+- outgoing mail server and port (for example, "smtp.example.com" and port 25)

 - security setting for the connection with the server (for example, "STARTTLS" or "SSL/TLS" and whether or not to use secure authentication)

-Click the Account Actions button and select Add Mail Account.
+At the bottom of the left pane, click the Account Actions button and select Add Mail Account….

 Enter your email account details and press Continue.
 Thunderbird will try to determine your account settings based on the domain portion of your email address (that is, the portion after the "@" symbol).
-Press the Stop button to abort the lookup, then edit the server names, port and IMAP/POP, and then press Manual Configuration to manually set up the the account.
-Note that it's important that you set server names, port and IMAP/POP before clicking Manual Config.
+Then press Manual Configuration and edit the server names, ports and IMAP/POP to manually set up the the account.
+Click Re-test to test your manual settings; there should be a quick response indicating the settings are valid.
+If not, press the Stop button to abort the lookup, then edit the server names, ports and IMAP/POP and click Re-test again.
 (Alternatively, you can allow the lookup to gather default account details and then manually change the settings later.)

 Configure the outgoing server